This year I decided to grow 3 things that help with stress. Patchouli, Piss Off Plant, and a homeopathic anxiety remedy called RescueHerb.

 This is probably the most interesting of the stress reducing plants.
-Rescueherb (Solenostemon monostachyus) is a plant that’s popular in Africa (although I don’t know which countries exactly) as an anxiety reducer.
+Rescueherb (Solenostemon monostachyus) is a plant that's popular in Africa (although I don't know which countries exactly) as a homeopathic anxiety remedy.
 Nigerian research has confirmed that the plant is able to calm the central nervous system.
 To take it for medicinal purposes you crush the leaves in water, strain it then drink it.

 I also ordered some Wintergreen mint which tastes like ...
 Wint o' green Lifesavers but they weren't delivered because of crop failure.

 Will any of these plants do what they say they will?
 I have no idea.
 The toothache plant didn't really seem to relieve toothaches but it sure made people generate saliva when they ate it.
 It made you taste enormous amounts of salt in your mouth for some reason.
 Plus it was so hilarious watching people eat it while drooling copious amounts of spit, that if you did in fact have a toothache, you'd have forgotten about it for a while.